Keep your kids sharp all summer long!

 Now that school is over and the kids are at home, how do you keep them from losing all the learning that has happened in the last year?
 Sure, there are lots of materials at teacher stores, but it is pretty likely that you will get eye rolls and groans from your kids.
 So, how do you keep their skills up without it feeling like they are doing work?
 Here are some sneaky ideas.
-10 Parenting Secrets To Empower Kids
+The #1 Easy Way To Help Your Child's Confidence SOAR!

 1. Jenga with Words.
 The blocks on the game Jenga can have specific questions or requests.
 Each time a player moves a Jenga block, they read the block and do what it says.
 Examples could be as simple as "What is your favorite president," or more complex such as "If you could talk to one president, who would it be and what would you ask him?"